lililayer/CuriousSquid/README.md

   - Check if certain companies appear in offshore money-laundering company leaks

 ## INITIALISATION
-Offshores filter algorythme require public offshores leaks.
+The algorithm for filtering and searching through the leaked offshore company files requires the ICIJ's public dataset.
 You can download them on the official website :

 https://offshoreleaks.icij.org/pages/database